Search in MDM

 Manual-Mecanica Answer on the Re: Blazer radiator foam

-It is the advantage of forums, each member contributes their knowledge and experiences in their world of the automotive workshop, first examines the radiator if the transmission cooler tube is in effect, check the transmission oil and its appearance to see that so much water enters the system, just check the engine also to discard.
-You tell us how it went.
-Greetings and luck.
+That's the advantage of forums; each member contributes their knowledge and experience in the automotive workshop world.
+First, examine the radiator to see if the transmission cooler tube is indeed broken.
+Check the transmission fluid and its appearance to see how much water has entered the system.
+Also, check the engine oil just in case.
+Let us know how it goes.
+Best of luck.

 Please connect or create account to join the conversation.